percona/portal-doc/docs/connect-pmm.md

 ## Pre-requisites
 To ensure that Percona Platform can establish a connection with the PMM instance:

-### Install PMM 2.25.0 or later
+### Install PMM 2.27.0 or later
- Before connecting your PMM server to Percona Platform, make sure you are using PMM version 2.25 or newer.
+ Before connecting your PMM server to Percona Platform, make sure you are using PMM version 2.27 or newer.
 Otherwise, upgrade your PMM installation beforehand.

+ Upgrading is required because PMM 2.25 and 2.26 used username/password authentication for connecting to Percona Platform.
+Starting with PMM 2.27, this was replaced with access token authentication to support federated identity and increase security.

+ This change does not affect existing connections to PMM Platform, which will not be automatically terminated.
+However, we recommend that you disconnect all PMM instances connected via username/password and reconnect them using the new access-token authorization.

  For more information, see [Install and set up PMM](https://www.percona.com/doc/percona-monitoring-and-management/2.x/setting-up/index.html).

 ### Set the public address of your PMM server